 Scholarship Applications are due April 4, 2021.
 Applications are submitted through a Qualtrics survey.
 Essay prompts for each type of scholarship can be found below.
 It is recommended that you compose and edit your short statements (300 words or less) in a word processor and paste it into the survey.
 If you are applying for more than one scholarship, you can submit multiple statements through one application.

-The scholarship committee is looking for what motivates the candidate and how that person meets the requirements of the scholarship.
+The scholarship committee is looking for what motivates you and how you meet the requirements of the scholarship.
 Make sure that you communicate your interests and personal story while answering the questions that are asked within the prompt.
-Applications should be professional but provide insight into who the student is as a person.
+Applications should be professional but provide insight into who you are.
 Be sure to include aspects from your life that indicate circumstances or achievements which demonstrate your need or merit for a scholarship.
 For example, graduating debt free is a worthy goal, but discussing the steps you have taken to graduate debt free provides a more compelling context on why you should receive the award.

 The following are the scholarships offered through the Department of Statistics.

-Undergraduate students majoring in actuarial science and graduates doing research in actuarial science are both eligible to apply.
+Both undergraduate students majoring in actuarial science and graduate students doing research in actuarial science are eligible to apply.